Consolidate your coverage with a Part C Medicare plan

 Medicare Part D provides prescription drug coverage.
 Prescription Drug Plans can be purchased from private health insurance companies and added to Original Medicare.
 Each plan can vary the amount of coverage it gives to a unique list of covered drugs known as a formulary.

-One highlight of Medicare Advantage is how it can help you save on both monthly premiums and out-of-pocket expenses when you receive care.
-However, how much you pay for your Medicare Part C plan can depend on a number of factors, including:
+However, how much you pay for your Medicare Part C plan can depend on a number of factors, including but not limited to:

 - Your plan’s monthly premium rate